Toco toucan beak: Architecture

 For example, Brazilian biologist and architect Alessandra Araujo aided in the design of the Votu Hotel in Bahia, Brazil.
-This hotel was aimed to maintain and support the region’s native species.
-Araujo employed various biomimetic designs for the hotel, such as how prairie dogs utilize burrows to insulate from extreme heat, the saguaro cactus' self-shading ability, and the native bird - the toco toucan - beak which plays a role as a extremely efficient thermal regulator.
-Specifically in the layout of the hotel, Araujo chose to design the kitchens of the rooms at the Votu hotel after the toco toucan’s beak.
-Since one of the goals of this hotel was to minimize air conditioning and electricity consumption, the kitchen schematics were inspired by the toucan’s ability to live with large temperature swings like having extremely hot days and cool nights.
+This hotel was aimed to maintain and support the region's native species.
+Araujo employed various biomimetic designs for the hotel, such as how prairie dogs utilize burrows to insulate from extreme heat, the saguaro cactus' self-shading ability, and the native bird - the toco toucan - beak which plays a role as an extremely efficient thermal regulator.
+Specifically in the layout of the hotel, Araujo chose to design the kitchens of the rooms at the Votu hotel after the toco toucan's beak.
+Since one of the goals of this hotel was to minimize air conditioning and electricity consumption, the kitchen schematics were inspired by the toucan's ability to live with large temperature swings like having extremely hot days and cool nights.
 As the heat produced in the kitchen areas rises to the ceiling, it is drawn into a copper coil that passes through rooftop soil on the hotel.
 Air cools in the shade of a rooftop garden, and eventually returns to the kitchen.
 This system allows the hotel to have a natural air conditioner which requires no additional energy.

-Protective Equipment
+Protective equipment

 Many potential biomimetic applications based on the characteristics of the toucan beak are currently hypothetical ideas that have not yet been employed.
 Among the most popular ideas is using the toucan beak to design personal protective wear like helmets.
 Helmets are very important for the safety of individuals riding bikes, motorcycles, for rock climbers, athletes, and more.
 However, the heavy, awkward, and uncomfortable wear of helmets can lead to people taking them off and risking a head injury.
 By integrating characteristics of a toucan beak into new helmet design, the risk of head injury might decrease since new designs may provide a more comfortable, lighter, thinner, but stronger protective piece.
 Such new helmets or protective equipment draw inspiration from toucan beaks by having a light mass but immense strength.
 Additionally, the aesthetic of these new helmets could be improved with a thinner, less bulky design, and could eliminate the hesitation to wear helmets because of their unpleasing appearance.
 Similar to helmets, the toucan beak features could also be incorporated into football crash pads and other protective gear whose innovative design would reduce bulkiness prevent interference with activity performance.
 Some current protective wear inhibits athletic ability, such as bulky knee pads hindering skaters’ speeds.